 Claims paid during the period under audit were examined on a test basis to determine that they are submitted on Board vouchers, audit, itemized, signed by the officials as to approval for payment, allocation to the proper accounts and charged to the proper fiscal period, and in agreement with bill lists set forth in the approved minutes of the Board.
-There were minor exceptions; however, for the most part; none of which were significant.
+There were minor exceptions related to quotes and yearend cut off of expenses; none of which were significant.
+These have been discussed with the appropriate officials.